fenago/Grokking-Deep-Learning/Lab_15.md

 In the following chapters, we’ll be taking these vectors and matrices and combining them in some creative ways.
 My ability to describe each architecture for you is entirely dependent on our having a mutually agreed-on language for describing them.
-Thus, please don’t move beyond this chapter until you can clearly see how forward propagation manipulates these vectors and matrices, and how these various forms of describing them are articulated.
+Thus, please don’t move beyond this lab until you can clearly see how forward propagation manipulates these vectors and matrices, and how these various forms of describing them are articulated.